msjimc/AgileStructure/program/README.md

 # Download
-This folder contains the precompiled program and dll files as both individual files and a zip file.
+This folder contains the precompiled program, dll and config files as both individual files and a zip file.
 Due to heightened security by some organisation's IT departments it may not be possible to run a program extracted from a zip file.
 Consequently, you may have to try downloading the program both ways until one way works.

 <hr />

 #### Important note

-Once downloaded it is important that the AgileStructure.exe, AgileStructure.dll and AgileStructure.deps.json are located in the same folder.
+Once downloaded it is important that the AgileStructure.exe, AgileStructure.dll and AgileStructure.runtimeconfig.json are located in the same folder.
 <hr />

 * [Downloading the zip file](#downloading-the-zip-file)